Chrisfaherty/ci-nft-social-hub/README.md

 Improvements I would like to add to my site in the future:

 - Authentication
-  - Allow account creation and signup using different social media platform accounts (Google, Facebook etc.)
+  - Allow account creation and signup using different social media platform accounts (Google, Facebook etc.),
-  - Allow login with users metamast (Eth wallets)
+  - Allow login with users metamast (Eth wallets),
-  - Password reset feature for the user if they forget theirs
+  - Password reset feature for the user if they forget theirs,
 - Posts
   - Connecting the avatar and post images to the specific IPFS storage location of the image,
 - Profile
-  - Profiles to be connected to soulbound tokens so that is your login in the future
+  - Profiles to be connected to soulbound tokens so that is your login in the future,
 - Comments
-  - Comment liking
+  - Comment liking,
 - Subscription & Contact
-    - I would like to have email feedback to the sender when these forms submit in the future.
+    - I would like to have email feedback to the sender when these forms submit in the future,
 - App rework for ios and mobile display bugs
-  - Ability to authenticate the user on mobile
+  - Ability to authenticate the user on mobile,

 ## Validation